-Freshman Year Sophomore Year Junior Year Senior Year English English 9 English 10 English 11 English 12 Advanced Pathway Advanced English 9 Advanced English 10/AP Capstone: Seminar Advanced Placement Language and Composition Advanced Placement Literature and Composition
+Freshman Year Sophomore Year Junior Year Senior Year Regular English 9 English 10 English 11 English 12 Accelerated Advanced English 9 Advanced English 10 CCP 1010 and/or CCP 1020 CCP 1010 And/or CCP 1020 Advanced AP Seminar AP Language AP Literature Placement (in conjunction with Advanced 10) and Composition and Composition Electives: Film as Literature Drama Through Literature Short Stories and Creative Writing

-English 9

 Course Number 100 Credit 1.0

-Course Fee TBD Length of Course Year
+Course Fee TBA Length of Course Year

 Grade 9 Prerequisites None

-Description: In this program of language, literature, and composition, the stress is placed on the expansion of the grammatical base and development of vocabulary established in junior high.
-Students are also given exposure to various types of literature, particular novels, short stories, fiction, and nonfiction.
-The development of narrative, expository, and descriptive paragraphs is stressed in composition.
+Description: In this program of language, literature, and composition, the stress is placed on the expansion of reading comprehension as well as understanding and applying subject-specific vocabulary established in junior high.
+Students are also given exposure to various types of literature, including fiction in the form of short stories, novels, and poetry and nonfiction in the form of research articles.
+The development of narrative, analytical, and research writing is stressed in composition, which follows MLA standards for formatting.